cyber-dojo/differ/README.md

 - - - -
 ## diff
-Asks for the diff between two sets of files.
+Returns the diff of two sets of files.
 - parameters
   * was_files, eg
 ```json